 While bullion American Silver Eagles do not bear a physical mint mark, it is sometimes possible to discover where a given coin was struck thanks to both identifying marks on sealed monster boxes and information released by the United States Mint in a Freedom of Information Act (FOIA) Request filed by Coin World back in 2017.
 Now grading companies can sometimes identify which bullion issues were struck at the various branch mints, which is indicated on their certification labels with a parenthesis around the mint mark.
 For example, if you see a 2020 (W) Silver Eagle for sale, that shows that the coin does not carry a mint mark but that whatever grading service authenticated and certified it, was able to verify that it originated from a respective mint.

-For more information about the initial discovery of these "hidden mint marks," read this Info-Vault article here:
+For more information about the initial discovery of these “hidden mint marks,” read this article.

 You have probably heard the term “privy mark” in your coin collecting journeys as well.
 A privy mark is very similar to a mint mark.
 Privy marks have been used for centuries to identify the mint or issuing body of coinage, the artist who created its design, or some other element of the coin’s origin.
 Today, privy marks are most often used to mark special releases of coins, major world events, or even designers.